wieslawsoltes/wavtoac3encoder/trunk/doc/ReadMe.txt

 Program configuration is stored in EncWAVtoAC3.config file.

-Presets for enoder are stored in EncWAVtoAC3.presets file.
+Presets for encoder are stored in EncWAVtoAC3.presets file.

 Paths and names of different libaften.dll engines are stored in EncWAVtoAC3.win32 (Win32) and EncWAVtoAC3.win64 (Win64) files.